Medically reviewed by Drugs.com. Last updated on Jul 20, 2023.

 How should I use Axiron?

 Use Axiron exactly as prescribed by your doctor.
 Do not use in larger or smaller amounts or for longer than prescribed.
 Follow the directions on your prescription label.

 Misuse of testosterone can cause dangerous or irreversible effects, such as enlarged breasts, small testicles, infertility, high blood pressure, heart attack, stroke, liver disease, bone growth problems, addiction, and mental effects such as aggression and violence.

 Do not share this medicine with another person.

 Axiron comes with patient instructions for safe and effective use.
 Follow these directions carefully.
 Ask your doctor or pharmacist if you have any questions.

 Before using a new bottle of Axiron for the first time, you will need to prime the pump.
 To prime the pump gently push down on the pump 3 times.
 Do not use any solution that comes out while priming.
 Wash it down the sink to avoid accidental exposure to others.
 Your pump is now ready to use.

 Axiron is to be applied to the armpits only.
 Before applying, make sure that your armpit is clean, dry and that there is no broken skin.
 Do not apply Axiron to any other parts of your body such as your stomach area (abdomen), penis, scrotum, shoulders or upper arms.

 Apply Axiron at about the same time each morning.
-Axiron should be applied after showering or bathing.
-You can use an antiperspirant or deodorant before applying Axiron.
+This medicine should be applied after showering or bathing.
+You can use an antiperspirant or deodorant before applying this medicine.
 If you use antiperspirant or deodorant, then it should be applied at least 2 minutes before you apply this medicine.